Bamboo Rods

 SOLD

-Edwards “Quadrate” #50 ~ 8.5' ~ 3/2 ~ 4.9oz. ~ 6/7wt. ~ EXC+ RS ~ This Mt Carmel, CT quad was nicely restored (not sure who did the work) and features attractive shade of lightly flamed cane with golden nodes, red silks tipped black with alternating signatures wraps on the butt section, red agate stripper, black snakes and tip-tops that appear to be new replacements, smooth and easy working blued N/S ferrules that give a nice pop when separated and ai nicely executed glass smooth varnish finish.
-The business end of the butt section is fitted with a light cigar grip brown pyralin seat with matching scree U/L’ing hardware, black grip checks and a folding ring HK.
-Inked on the rod in white script is #50.
+Edwards “Quadrate” #50 ~ 9' ~ 3/1 ~ 5.6oz. ~ 7wt. ~ EXC (exceptions noted) ~ This Mt Carmel, CT quad features an attractive shade of honey-tone cane with golden nodes, brown silks tipped gold with alternating signatures wraps on the butt section, mildrum stripper, black snakes and tip-top, smooth and tight fitting blued N/S ferrules that give a resounding pop when separated and a nicely executed glass smooth varnish finish that may have been redone at some point in the past.
+The rod has a light set that does not affect performance and one foot of the last snake guide on the mid-section was rewrapped in clear silk.
+The business end of the butt section is fitted with a modified light cigar grip, black pyralin seat with matching screw U/L’ing hardware and black grip checks.
+The folding ring HK is missing.
 From the famous writings of the late Martin Keane comes the following passage… “Don’t draw any conclusions about an Edwards Quad rod until you’ve actually fished it under normal conditions – wiggling it around in some dealer’s showroom will tell you absolutely nothing.
 The Quad is mighty different when working under the weight of a properly fitted line.
 It is an amazing instrument with great power-and considerably more delicacy- than most anglers imagine.”
-The rod comes with a new tan bag and replacement water-tite aluminum tube.
-This strong medium taper would be well suited for windy condition and larger than average quarry including trout or and is prced for an immediate sale at… $795 $695
+The rod comes with a replacement bag and leather tube.
+The strong medium to medium fast action would be well suited for windy condition and Casts a very pleasant Cortland 444 Peach DT-6/WF-7 line.
+This classic Quad would be a great choice if you’re after larger than average quarry and an attractive price. $425 $350

 Current Inventory of Bamboo Bargains